Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 |---|---|

-| Anchor first | Start with the compound that fits the main goal. |
+| Anchor first | The compound that fits the main goal carries the protocol. |

-| Add one layer | Add the missing support layer, not a whole menu. |
+| Add one layer | One missing support layer at a time, not a whole menu. |

 | Do not stack through | Active side effects, under-eating, dehydration, poor sleep, or unclear reactions. |

-| Keep signals readable | Add one new compound at a time so benefits and side effects can be traced. |
+| Keep signals readable | One new compound at a time keeps benefits and side effects traceable. |

 | Let protocol pages own dosing | This guide routes the stack; dedicated pages handle dose and cadence. |